Pipeline Safety & Reliability Project Proposal and Documents

 SDG&E will coordinate and collaborate with residents, businesses, local government agencies, and others to provide information and gather input about our proposed new natural gas transmission pipeline.
 We’re committed to keeping communities informed about the project throughout the CPUC’s review process and during construction.
 Here’s the anticipated timeline:

-- 2015 – Project application submitted to the CPUC
+- Fall 2015 – Submit project application to the CPUC

 CPUC Application and Proponent’s Environmental Assessment (PEA)

 Q: What is the Pipeline Safety & Reliability Project?